charlienewey/blog.newey.me/_posts/2018-04-16-london-homicides.md

 Shapiro-Wilks, D'Agostino-Pearson, and Anderson-Darling tests for this.

-The Shapiro-Wilks test appears to suggest that we can **reject** the null hypothesis with a reasonable level of confidence at $p = 0.018$ (the null hypothesis being that the data are distributed normally).
+The Shapiro-Wilks test appears to suggest that we can **reject** the null hypothesis with a reasonable level of confidence at `p = 0.018` (the null hypothesis being that the data are distributed normally).
 This implies that there is a reasonable probability that the data are not from a normal distribution (as we expected).